Alcohol Intoxication

 Oxygen therapy or a breathing machine (ventilator).

-Long-term (chronic) exposure to alcohol can have long-term effects on your brain, heart, and gastrointestinal system.
+Drinking alcohol for a long time can have long-term effects on your brain, heart, and digestive system.
 These effects can be serious and may also require treatment.

 Follow these instructions at home: